hifaz1012/AzureOpenAI-Workshop-Labs/README.md

-# AzureOpenAI-Workshop-Labs-1
+# AzureOpenAI Workshop Labs

-Lab Notebooks for Azure OpenAI Workshop
+1. **labs-with-your-data**: Lab Notebooks for the Azure OpenAI Workshop: Utilizing Your Data with Agents